borboranabil/Anime-Multi-Recommendation-Engine/README.md

 ## ✨ What makes this special?

-Unlike standard recommendation engines that only suggest items from a fixed list, **Otaku Recommender is “alive”**:
+Unlike traditional recommendation systems, **Otaku Recommender is “alive”** — it understands:

+✔ Title-based searches
+✔ Natural-language semantic searches (“samurai revenge tragedy”)
+✔ Unknown titles using live internet fallback

 ### 1️⃣ Smart TF-IDF Brain
-Uses `scikit-learn` TF-IDF over titles + genres + descriptions to find anime with similar *vibes*, not just exact words.
+Uses TF-IDF over `title + genres + description` to compute similarity by *vibe*, not just keywords.

+### 2️⃣ Semantic Text Mode (NEW)
+If the user types a **descriptive prompt**:

+sad story about a pianist
+dark psychological thriller
+samurai revenge tragedy
+wholesome romance with comedy

+yaml
+Copy code

+The engine treats the text as a **semantic description** and performs TF-IDF similarity on the entire dataset.

+⚡ No API needed
+⚡ Works for ANY descriptive text
+⚡ Incredibly light and fast

-### 2️⃣ Live Internet Fallback (Jikan API)
+### 3️⃣ Live Web Fallback (Jikan API)
-If you search for something that isn’t in the local CSVs (e.g., **“sad samurai revenge”**, **“dark psychological thriller”**, etc.), the backend:
+If the query:

-- queries the **Jikan API** (MyAnimeList),
+- does **not** exist in the dataset
-- builds a rich text description,
+- AND looks like a title
-- runs TF-IDF similarity against your local universe.

-This gives “semantic-like” recommendations **without heavy GPU models**.
+- AND semantic mode is ON

+The backend fetches:

+- title
+- genres
+- synopsis

+from **MyAnimeList (via Jikan API)** and uses it to build similarity recommendations.

-### 3️⃣ Multi-Media Support
+### 4️⃣ Multi-Media Support
-Works for **Anime**, **Manga**, and **Manhwa**, each with separate datasets.
+Separate universes for **Anime**, **Manga**, and **Manhwa**.

-### 4️⃣ Infinite Discovery UI
+### 5️⃣ Infinite Discovery UI
-Click any recommendation card → instantly start a new search based on that title.
+Click any card → instantly pivot recommendations to that title.

-### 5️⃣ Trailer Integration
+### 6️⃣ Trailer Button
-Each card has a **YouTube trailer** button.
+Jump straight to YouTube trailers.

 ---

 # 🌟 Showcase — Smart Semantic Search in Action

-The engine supports natural language queries, title-based search, and live web fallback.
-Here are real examples:
+Here are real screenshots from the deployed system:

 ---